lyndell/vi/README.md

+# Purpose

+The default installation of VIM imitates vi, lacking many wonderful features.

+# Bare minimum

-Bare minimum I want when using `vi`.
+This is the bare minimum I want when using `vi`.
 The line numbering and syntax highlighting makes such a huge difference in appearance.
+The following can be typed in:

     :set nu ai ts=2 sw=2
     :syntax on